willhansen/kotlin/spec-docs/operator-conventions.md

 For the *prefix* forms `++a` and `--a` resolution works the same way, and the effect is:

 * Assign the result of `a.inc()` to `a`,
-* Return the new value of `a` as a result of the expression.
+* Return the new konstue of `a` as a result of the expression.

 ## Binary operations